|Guide||♦||32 Triplogs||Active Topic|

 Pumphouse Wash is the headwaters of Oak Creek.
 The canyon I describe spans 4 miles from FR 237 to the Pumphouse bridge on 89A.
 Kelly Canyon enters from the east near the top of Pumphouse Wash.
-James Canyon also enters from the east at the halfway point.
-James Canyon captures most of the water from an area around and across I-17 that you have likely driven over without knowing.
-Packed with narrows, pools and several waterfalls James Canyon is awesome but not really in the category of a day hike.
-The upper section of Pumphouse from James Canyon to FR 237 is wide and low.
-From James Canyon down to the Pumphouse bridge the canyon is narrow and much higher.
+James Canyon also comes from the east at the halfway point.
+James Canyon captures water from an area around and across I-17 that you have likely driven over without knowing.
+Packed with narrows, pools, and several waterfalls, James Canyon is fantastic but not really in the day-hike category.
+The upper section of Pumphouse from James Canyon to FR 237 is a broad, shallow course.
+From James Canyon down to the Pumphouse bridge, the canyon is narrow and much higher.
 Therefore I have split Pumphouse Wash into upper and lower descriptions.

-From the parking area head down the steep slope into the canyon.
-I made it down no problem.
+From the parking area, head down the steep slope into the canyon.
+I made it down without issue.
 The gal behind me slid down on her butt.
-Once in the wash head back under the bridge and up the canyon.
-The wash is rocky with mid size boulders from the beginning.
+Once in the wash, head back under the bridge and up the canyon.
+The wash is rocky with mid-size boulders from the beginning.
 Please note this is not an area to be exploring with rain in the forecast.
 You will find yourself a river ornament if you choose unwisely.

 Large smooth finished gray boulders get you thinking about fierce currents in the canyon.
-Turning the first left bend the noise of 89A gives way to the peaceful wilderness.
-The going was easy having hiked this canyon after nearly four months with little rain.
-Usually numerous pools are passed.
-Some wall to wall requiring a swim.
-Many have scramble routes to one side or the other.
-Two pools may require a swim.
+Turning the first left bend, the noise of 89A gives way to the peaceful wilderness.
+The going was easy, having hiked this canyon after nearly four months with little rain.
+Usually, you encounter wall-to-wall pools, and two may require a swim.
+The others have scramble routes to one side or the other.

 I passed several trees wedged in-between the canyon walls.
-Hopefully this should forewarn those planning a rainy day hike.
-Keep in mind it doesn't have to be raining in the canyon for a flash flood to occur.
-If it's raining to the north or east you're in trouble.
+Hopefully, this should forewarn those planning a rainy day hike.
+If it's raining to the north or east, you're in trouble.
+It doesn't have to be raining in the canyon for a flash flood to occur.

-A short steep canyon enters from the east near the 1.5 mile mark.
-Continue on up to the larger and wider canyon coming in from the east which is James Canyon.
+A short steep canyon enters from the east near the 1.5-mile mark.
+Continue up to the larger and broader canyon coming in from the east, which is James Canyon.
 Here I opt to turn around.
-You can continue on up Pumphouse, but a 14 foot fall is encountered soon.
+Continuing up Pumphouse Canyon requires negotiating a 14-foot fall.
 The only means of getting around is a steep scramble route to the right.
-It's easier getting up than down in my opinion so keep that in mind.
-You can also head on up James Canyon which is awesome.
-Though you'll probably just get into more than expected.
+It's easier getting up than down, in my opinion, so keep that in mind.
+You can also head on up James Canyon, which is fantastic.
+However, you'll probably get into more than expected.